digitalocean/artifactory-docker-resource/README.md

 ## Get

 Get will download a compressed container image to the input directory defined along with metadata for the artifact.
+View GoDoc for [GetParameter options](https://godoc.org/github.com/digitalocean/artifactory-docker-resource#GetParameters)

 ## Put

 Put supports publishing 1 compressed container image (output of `docker save`) using glob style patterns to locate the artifact to publish.
+View GoDoc for [PutParameter options](https://godoc.org/github.com/digitalocean/artifactory-docker-resource#PutParameters)

 ## Examples